Passionate and companionate love

-Evolutionary theories suggest these two types of love exist for different purposes, and research from psychology and biology suggests they follow somewhat different mechanics.
+Evolutionary theories state that these two types of love have different purposes, and scientific research suggests they follow somewhat different mechanics.
 Both passionate and companionate love can contribute to relationship satisfaction.
-Passionate and companionate love can also be further distinguished from a third important type of love, compassionate love, which is love focused on caring about others.

-Passionate love is also commonly called "romantic love" in some literature, especially fields of biology, but the term "passionate love" is most common in psychology.
-Academic literature on love has never adopted a universal terminology.
-Other terms compared to passionate love are "being in love", having a crush, obsessive love, limerence and eros.
+Passionate love is commonly referred to as "romantic love", especially in biology; however, "passionate love" is most common in psychology.
+The meaning of "romantic love" is more complicated to define, because of its cultural history and other connotations.
+Academic literature on love has never adopted a unified terminology.
+Other terms associated under the heading of passionate love are being "in love", having a crush, lovesickness, obsessive love, limerence and eros.

-Companionate love is commonly called "attachment" or compared to strong liking, friendship love or storge.
-This is usually considered the same as the "attachment system" from attachment theory, but not all authors agree.
+Companionate love has been compared to strong liking, friendship love, and the "attachment system" from attachment theory, but contention exists over these relations.

+A further category distinguishable from these includes compassionate love, agape and unconditional love: that of love focused on caring about others.